fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ## Week 8: Gender, Family, and Migration

 ### Monday, 10/8: ideas of gender and family travel westward
--   Johnny Faragher and Christine Stansell, "Women and Their Families on the Overland Trail to California and Oregon, 1842-1867," *Feminist Studies* 2, no. 2/3 (1975): 150--66.\*
+-   Conevery Bolton Valenčius, "Gender and the Economy of Health on the Santa Fe Trail," *Osiris* 19 (2004): 79--92.
--   Conevery Bolton Valenčius, "Gender and the Economy of Health on the Santa Fe Trail," *Osiris* 19 (2004): 79--92.\*
+-   Johnny Faragher and Christine Stansell, "Women and Their Families on the Overland Trail to California and Oregon, 1842-1867," *Feminist Studies* 2, no. 2/3 (1975): 150--66.

 #### Noteworthy
 -   Virginia Scharff, "The Hearth of Darkness: Susan Magoffin on Suspect Terrain," in *Twenty Thousand Roads: Women, Movement, and the West* (Berkeley: University of California Press, 2003).